Alain-Mavurk/WriteUps/htb/laboratory/laboratory.md

 I know we are in the gitlab server which handles the website.
 I also know the username name of the user we got in the gitlab website: Dexter.

-So, i after a few research, i learned that i can easily edit the user password using `gitlab-rails console`:
+So, after a few research, i learned that i can easily edit the user password using `gitlab-rails console`:

 <img src="img/edit_dexter_password.png" style="zoom:100%;" />